-PAUL M. SCHWARTZ Paul Schwartz is Jefferson E. Peyser Professor of Law.
+JENNIFER URBAN Paul Schwartz is Jefferson E. Peyser Professor of Law.
 His scholarship focuses on how the law has sought to regulate and shape information technology.
 His most frequent areas of publication concern information privacy and data security.
 At present, Professor Schwartz is engaged in research into comparative privacy developments in the U.S. and the European Union, cloud computing, and the interplay between state and federal privacy law.
-He was the co-reporter of the American Law Institute's Privacy Law Principles project. privacy data security international data protection law cyberlaw intellectual property ORAUMSchwartz

-E R I K S T A L L M A N Erik Stallman is the Associate Director of the Samuelson Law, Technology & Public Policy Clinic and also an Assistant Clinical Professor at the UC Berkeley School of Law.
+He was the co-reporter of the American Law Institute's Privacy Law Principles project. privacy data security international data protection law cyberlaw intellectual property ず@PaulMSchwartz Erik Stallman is the Associate Director of the Samuelson Law, Technology & Public Policy Clinic and also an Assistant Clinical Professor at the UC Berkeley School of Law.
 Before joining the Samuelson Clinic, Erik was a policy counsel at Google, focusing on copyright and telecommunications policy.
-He spent the previous 12 years in Washington D.C. working for the Federal Communications Commission, the US House of Representatives, the law firm Steptoe & Johnson LLP, and then serving as General Counsel and Director of the Open Internet Project at the Center for Democracy & Technology.
+He spent the previous 12 years in Washington D.C, working for the Federal Communications Commission, the US House of Representatives, the law firm Steptoe & Johnson LLP, and then serving as General Counsel and Director of the Open Internet Project at the Center for Democracy & Technology.
 His research interests include copyright and machine learning, music licensing, and the intersection of copyright and media regulation.
-Erik is a graduate of the UC Berkeley School of Law. copyright & machine learning music licensing copyright & media regulation

-JENNIFER M. URBAN Jennifer Urban is a Clinical Professor of Law.
-She studies the legal, private-ordering, and social systems that govern technology and how they interact with values such as free expression, access to knowledge, freedom to innovate, and privacy.
-She teaches in the Samuelson Clinic, and classes on cybersecurity, intellectual property, and technology law.
+Erik is a graduate of the UC Berkeley School of Law. copyright & machine learning music licensing copyright & media regulation > ₩@eriktheread Jennifer M. Urban is a Clinical Professor of Law and the Director of Policy Initiatives for the Samuelson Law, Technology & Public Policy Clinic.
+She studies the legal, privateordering, and social systems that govern technology and how they interact with values such as free expression, access to knowledge, freedom to innovate, and privacy.
+In addition to the Samuelson Clinic, she teaches classes on cybersecurity, intellectual property, and technology law.
 Her recent research includes empirical work on consumer privacy, judges' decisions in patent cases, and online content removal.
 She is currently researching how algorithmic decisions can be contested under Europe's General Data Protection Regulation.
 Urban co-founded The Takedown Project, an international consortium of scholars studying content removal regimes around the world. intellectual property technology law and policy privacy data and cybersecurity